howtographql/howtographql/content/backend/graphql-scala/5-extending_link_model.md

 </Instruction>

-This mapper will convert `DateTime` into used internally by database `Long` type.
+This mapper will convert `DateTime` into used internally by database `Long` type which is a primitive recognized by H2.

 The last thing is to add `createdAt` column definition in table declaration.

 <Instruction>

 Add following code inside `LinksTable` class.
-Remove current `*` function.
+Replace current `*` function with the following one.

 ```scala
 def createdAt = column[DateTime]("CREATED_AT")